esrel/SISL-poster/readme.txt

 something
 \end{psecbox}

-However, the style file provides several commands to set default font syles and colors for title, author, psec and psubsec using the following:
+However, the style file provides several commands to set default font styles and colors for title, author, psec and psubsec using the following commands:

 \setptitlestyle{style}{color}
 \setpauthorstyle{style}{color}